 - Using a Zipper foot and a straight stitch, sew close to the cording to create piping.

 - The piping will be sewn to the right side of each cushion top piece.
 Because of how our cushion corners are uniquely constructed (they are trimmed and boxed), you will stitch a length of piping to each edge individually rather than in one continuous length.

 - To do this, center a length of piping along each edge, aligning the raw edges.
 Cut the long length of piping into shorter lengths so each length starts and stops ½” in from the corners.
 Pin in place.

 - At each end of each piping piece, use your seam ripper to gently peel back the fabric to expose the cording underneath.

 - Cut the cord back 1½” from each end – do not cut the fabric.
 Replace the fabric and re-pin.
-This removes additional bulk to accomodate the boxed corners.
+This removes additional bulk to accommodate the boxed corners.

 - Still using a Zipper foot, stitch the piping in place, staying as close to the cording as possible.

 NOTE: If you are brand new to working with piping, take a look at our tutorial about how to make it and attach it.

 - Pin each cushion top to each set of cushion bottom pieces right sides together.
 Be careful with your pinning; you need to make sure the overlapping bottom pieces don’t shift when you sew.